myungjinlee/GLYCO/README.md

 <br />
 **3. Run GLYCO<br />**
    - GLYCO takes the following arguments.
 Depending on the module and number of frames you have, the required arguments vary:<br />
+   - (Command, Input, Output described below can be found in the folder "Examples".)

    | Argument         | Input                                                      | Requirement                  |
    | ---------------- |------------------------------------------------------------| :----------------------------|